TheSpeedX/WhatScraper/README.md

 # WhatScraper
-A Python Tool to Generate WhatsApp Group Link
+A Python Tool to Scrap WhatsApp Group Link using Google Dork

 ## Description
-This Tool Scraps Whatsapp Group Links From Google Results And Gives Working Links
+This Tool Scraps Whatsapp Group Links From Google Results And Gives Working Links then save it to desired file

 ### Installing